logandhillon/quark/README.md

 ## How we built it

 The backend of Quark is built using IBM's quPython library, a library that packages a rudimentary version of Qiskit, a quantum computing library.
+The frontend resembles the very popular block coding website Scratch, by MIT.

 ## Challenges we ran into

+The overarching challenge while creating Quark was understanding the foundationals of quantum computing and how a quantum particle, or qubit, is programmed.
+Another challenge was creating a webapp that was attempting to meet the standard of quality of Scratch's webapp.
+Creating a frontend with a usable, human-oriented UI that can seamlessly provide all the required data to the backend was definitely a challenge.

 ## Accomplishments that we're proud of

+Quark is a major milestone for providing quantum computing to everyone, not just experts, and we are very proud of being able to achieve this.
+The journey to creating Quark also provided us with rudimentary knowledge of computing with qubits.

 ## What we learned

+During the production of Quark, our team mainly learned the true value of teamwork and collaboration.
+Many features of Quark may truly not have been possible without cooperation.

 ## What's next for Quark

+There are many plans for Quark in the near future, including:
+- A visual output window representing qubit states
+- Simulation of quantum entanglement

 ![Made for EurekaHACKS 2024](https://img.shields.io/badge/Made_for-EurekaHACKS_2024-blue)